-The School Administrator promotes the expectation that MLs can and will achieve at high levels in all local, systemwide, and CCRS summative assessments if they are included in high-quality standards-based instruction.
+The School Administrator promotes the expectation that ELLs can and will achieve at high levels in all local, systemwide, and CCRS summative assessments if they are included in high-quality standards-based instruction.
 The principal is responsible for:

-- Implementing the district's policies that provide equal access to instructional and assessment programs and resources for all students; - Ensuring that assessment universal features and accommodations are fully, consistently, and appropriately implemented during the administration of CCRS summative assessments; and - Exercising leadership and discretion in resolving circumstances in which last-minute changes for assessment are needed.
+- Implementing the district's policies that provide equal access to instructional and assessment programs and resources for all students; - Ensuring that assessment accessibility features and accommodations are fully, consistently, and appropriately implemented during the administration of CCRS summative assessments; and - Exercising leadership and discretion in resolving circumstances in which last-minute changes for assessment are needed.
+For example, allowing a student to be tested in a separate setting apart from other students - Exercising leadership and discretion in resolving circumstances in which last-minute changes for assessment are needed.
 For example, allowing a student to be tested in a separate setting apart from other students.